farshidmh/openstack-labs/labs/swift/temp_url.md

 Temporary URLs allow you to create time-limited URLs to access objects without authentication.

+### Time Estimate:

+You should be able to complete this lab in less than `15 minutes`.

 **Setting a Temporary URL Key**
 Set a key for your account to generate and validate temporary URLs: